 - Frequently use their credit card on dining purchases

 - Are cord–cutters looking to earn rewards for their streaming subscriptions

 - Plan on making at least $1,000 in purchases within the first 90 days

 - You do't want to pay an annual fee

 - Want no foreign transaction fees when using their card abroad

 U.S. Bank Altitude Go Visa Signature Card Review

-The U.S. Bank Altitude Go Visa Signature is a new offering from the U.S. Bank Altitude credit card roster.
-The card joins its big brother, The Altitude Reserve, in providing sky-high rewards for consumers who like to get the most for their money.
+The U.S. Bank Altitude Go Visa Signature is an exciting offering in the U.S. Bank Altitude credit card roster.
+The card provides sky-high rewards for consumers who like to get the most for their money.

 A Decent Intro APR Offer

 All worthy rewards credit cards come with introductory APR offers, and the Go is no different.
 The card comes with a promotional 0% intro APR for the first 12 months on both purchases and balance transfers.
-The 12 months with the Go are less than the 15 months granted by the Capital One SavorOne – a comparable competitor – but not by much.
+The 12 months with the Go are less than the 15 months granted by the Capital One SavorOne or Chase Freedom Unlimited – two comparable competitors – but not by much.
 Plus, the Altitude Go earns more points on everyday purchases in similar categories.

-The SavorOne, in comparison, earns 3% cash back on dining and entertainment, 2% back at grocery stores, and 1% back on all other purchases.
-The Amex equivalent, the Blue Cash Everyday Card, earns 3% back on groceries, 2% back on U.S. gas stations and select department stores, and 1% everywhere else.
+In comparison, the SavorOne Card earns 3% cash back on dining and entertainment, 2% back at grocery stores, and 1% back on all other purchases.
+The Amex equivalent, the Blue Cash Everyday Card from American Express, earns 3% back on groceries, 2% back on U.S. gas stations and select department stores, and 1% everywhere else.